sujunhao/Kosmos/README.md

 ## Contributing

-Contributions welcome!
+Contributions are accepted.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Areas We Need Help